 My dish is a simplified version of the classic miso glazed black cod made famous by Chef Nobu Matsuhisa at his NY restaurant Nobu many years ago.
 While the original dish requires three days of marinating, my version takes less than 20 minutes from start to finish!

 I like to use salmon as it’s readily available at the market and it’s also one of the most concentrated sources of omega-3 fatty acids, which have many health benefits.
 To make the glaze for the salmon, I use miso paste, which is a Japanese fermented soybean paste.
 It forms a deliciously sticky-sweet glaze that coats the fish as it cooks.
 There are many different types of miso paste available (including white, yellow, and red) and you can really use any of them in this recipe.
-The darker varieties (like the hacho miso I used in this dish) will give the dish a richer flavor.
+The darker varieties will give the dish a richer color and flavor.

 - Mix the miso paste, maple syrup, vinegar, soy sauce and sesame oil together in a bowl until smooth.
 If needed, add a small amount of water.

-Place the salmon fillets in a lined baking sheet and brush the glaze on top.
-Place under the broiler about 6 inches under the heating element.
-Cook 6-8 minutes until salmon is just cooked through.
-Garnish salmon with sesame seeds and chives or scallions.
+- Place the salmon fillets on a lined baking sheet and brush the glaze on top.
+Place on the top rack in the oven and cook 8-10 minutes until salmon is just cooked through.
+Turn the broiler on high and broil the salmon for another 2 minutes until it is browned in spots.
+Garnish salmon with sesame seeds and scallions, if desired.